 The answer is by using a change request form.
 Capturing the change, defining it and then having it authorized or rejected keeps the scope of the project in check.
 Make sure your project stays on track by using our free change order form template.

 What Is a Change Order Form?

 A change order captures any revisions to the scope of work in a project.
 It details what work is being proposed, how much that change will cost and if it will cause delays to the established schedule.

 The change order revises not only the schedule but the budget, too.
 The change will affect when contractors are paid for their work, and a change order form is a mechanism used to save time when implementing those changes and payments.

 In short, a change order form is an amendment to the construction plan or contract.
-It changes the scope of work, and therefore needs approval before initiating because it will likely result in an increase in the budget.
+It changes the scope of work and therefore needs approval before initiation because it will likely result in an increase in the budget.
 Therefore, the change order form must be approved by both the owner and contractor.